The U.S. can look to the Netherlands for examples of urban street design strategies that reduce accidents and bike-ped fatalities.

 July 1, 2016 – As ETW noted earlier, this week marked the 100th anniversary of the House and Senate approving the final version of the bill that created the federal-aid highway program.
 The bill (H.R.
 7617, 64th Congress) was then sent to President Wilson, who waited until July 11, 1916 to sign it into law (39 Stat.
 355).

 June 27, 1916 – One hundred years ago today, the United States Senate approved the final version of the Good Roads Act, which created the first program of federal aid to states for road construction.

 This month marks the 100th anniversary of the first debate in Congress between highway “donor states” and “donee states.”

 April 20, 2016 – On April 18, the Federal Highway Administration released the last (and largest) of the three rulemakings implementing the national highway performance measures enacted in section 1203 of the 2012 MAP-21 law.

 December 9, 2015 – Three new GAO reports shed light on issues relating to bridges, shipbuilding, and air traffic control funding.

 October 1, 2015 – On September 30, the House Oversight Subcommittee for Transportation and Public Assets held a hearing on the status of national tolling interoperability to identify remaining actions needed to develop and implement a national tolling system as required by the 2012 Moving Ahead for Progress in the 21st Century Act (MAP-21).
-MAP-21 mandated ETC interoperability and the private industry has tasked with testing and developing the specific technology that would become the national standard.

 September 18, 2015 – The Bureau of Transportation Statistics today released Passenger Travel Facts and Figures 2015, a 94-page report aspects of passenger travel in the U.S.